rajivsam/KMDS/README.md

 The SBA example is a risk-oriented classification problem in financial services.
 The [Olist example](https://github.com/rajivsam/kmds_migration/tree/main/olist_migration) is an operational analytics problem in retail, with a different project structure, metrics, and business questions.
 One is about predicting defaults; the other is about seller performance, order flow, and customer experience.

 The `documents/` directory is identical in structure.
 The process is identical.
-The knowledge graph captures the same decision categories, even though the underlying problem type and modeling approach are very different.
+The advisor guidance applies to the analytical problems (clustering, regression, time series) regardless of domain.
+The knowledge graph captures the same decision categories and advisor interactions, even though the underlying problem type and modeling approach are very different.

 This is the point: KMDS is not a one-problem solution dressed up as a framework.
-It is a discipline for operational data science work that travels across problem types because the underlying practice — document your decisions, capture your rationale, make it auditable — is genuinely domain-agnostic.
+It is a discipline for operational data science work that travels across problem types because the underlying practice—engage with evidence-based guidance, document your decisions and the guidance you applied, make it auditable—is genuinely domain-agnostic.

 ---

 ## What You Get at the End of a KMDS Project

-- A **queryable knowledge graph** of every analytical decision made during development
+- A **queryable knowledge graph** of every analytical decision made during development, including which advisor guidelines were applied and why
 - A **consistent document set** that any team member or auditor can navigate without a guide
-- **Lineage** from raw data through features to model, with rationale at each step
+- **Lineage** from raw data through features to model, with rationale and advisor context at each step
-- A **transferable methodology** — the second project in a domain is faster because the first project's knowledge is accessible, not lost
+- A **transferable methodology** — the second project in a domain is faster because the first project's knowledge and advisors' recommendations are accessible, not lost
+- **Defensible decisions** — when a stakeholder or regulator asks why you made a choice, you have the advisor guidance you considered and the rationale for your decision

 ---